Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks: Surface recovery from samples

+Similar to previous propositions, the above results are valid for almost all $\psi$, which implies that the set of $\psi$ for which the above results do not hold is a set of measure zero \cite{federer2014geometric}.
+The proof of this result can be seen in Appendix \ref{proofrankprop2}.
+Based on this proposition, we have the following sampling conditions.

 \begin{thm} [Union of irreducible surfaces of any dimension] Let $\psi(\mathbf{x})$ be a trigonometric polynomial with $M$ irreducible factors as in \eqref{reduciblepoly}.
-If the samples $\mathbf x_1,.,\mathbf x_N$ satisfy the conditions in Proposition \ref{rankprop2}, then the surface can be uniquely recovered by the solution of \eqref{optcoeffs} with probability 1. \end{thm}
+If the samples $\mathbf x_1,.,\mathbf x_N$ satisfy the conditions in Proposition \ref{rankprop2}, then the surface can be uniquely recovered by the solution of \eqref{optcoeffs} for almost all $\psi$. \end{thm}

 Unlike the sampling conditions in Theorem \ref{irred} that does not impose any constraints on the sampling, the above result requires each component to be sampled with a minimum rate specified by the degrees of freedom of that component.
-We illustrate the above result in Fig. \ref{illuprop2} in 2D ($n=2$), where $\mathcal S$ is the union of two irreducible curves with support of $3\times 3$, respectively.
-The above results show that if each of the curves are sampled with at least eight points and if the total number of samples is no less than 24, we can uniquely identify the union of curves.
+We illustrate the above result in Fig. \ref{illuprop2} in 2D ($n=2$), where $\mathcal S$ is the union of two irreducible curves with bandwidth of $3\times 3$, respectively.
+The above results show that if each of these simply connected curves are sampled with at least eight points and if the total number of samples is no less than 24, we can uniquely identify the union of curves.
 The results show that if any of the above conditions are violated, the recovery fails; by contrast, when the number of randomly chosen points satisfy the conditions, we obtain perfect recovery.